I want to congratulate you on deciding to give budgeting another shot because it truly is the key to financial freedom!

 My posts often contain affiliate links.
 If you make a purchase through an affiliate link I may earn a small commission at no additional cost to you.
 I only recommend products I truly think you’ll love!
 For more info see my disclosure policy.

 Will I need to cut my expenses to save my emergency fund?

 Depending on your financial situation, you will likely have to cut some expenses during the first few Baby Steps of this journey, and that’s great, it will definitely make an impact and help you save quicker.
 Here are a few of the ways that we have cut expenses over the past few years.

 - Ditch the cable: I know this can seem extreme, but it’s really gaining some traction lately with these insane cable bills!
 We had Netflix for movies, binge-watching and an obnoxious amount of entertainment for the kids.
 We signed up for Hulu+ to watch any of the current network shows and we used our beloved Amazon Prime (get a free 30-day trial!) for additional shows and movies that we didn’t have on Netflix!
 P.S.
 If you’re a student you can get 50% off Amazon Prime Student!

 - Stop eating out: We really didn’t eat out much, to begin with, but we still cut back in this department.
-This is one area that many people are surprised with how much they actually spend on food!
+This is one area that many people are surprised by how much they actually spend on food!
 Take a week and track every time you eat out whether that’s fast food at lunch, a real sit-down dinner or just grabbing a pizza on the way home!
 Do some meal prepping ahead of time for dinner and pack your lunches for the week are good ways to avoid the drive-thru!
 Check my meal prep Pinterest board here for some good meal ideas!
 Finding a way to cut costs here can often make a big difference here!